DomoApps/domo-developer-portal/docs/Automate-Actions/Code-Engine/javascript-libraries.md

 # Code Engine JavaScript Libraries Reference

-Below is a comprehensive table of available JavaScript libraries and functions for use in Code Engine.
+Below is a comprehensive list of JavaScript libraries available for use in Code Engine.

-## Libraries

 | **Library**         | **Description**                                                                |
 | ------------------- | ------------------------------------------------------------------------------ |